flame-engine/flame-crates-example/tutorial/article.md

 Where `filename.mp3` is the name of the file inside.
 In our case, we will play the `explosion.mp3` sound when we click in a box.

-Furthermore, let's start awarding punctiuation.
-We add a points variable to hold the current number of points.
+Furthermore, let's start awarding punctuation.
+We add a `points` variable to hold the current number of points.
 It starts with zero; we get 10 points per box clicked, and lose 20 when the box hit the ground.

 We now have an obligation to deal with runaway boxes.
-Based in what we did to the Explosion class, we add a destroy method for the Crate, that is going to return wether they are out of screen.
+Based on what we did to the Explosion class, we add a destroy method for the Crate, that is going to return whether they are out of the screen.
 This is starting to become a pattern!
 If destroyed, we remove from the array and adjust the points.

-For now the scoring is working, but it's not being shown anywhere; that will come soon.
+For now, the scoring is working, but it's not being shown anywhere; that will come soon.

-The audio will not work in this next checkpoint because I forgot to add the files and put then in the pubspec; that's done in the following commit.
+The audio will not work in this next checkpoint because I forgot to add the files and put them in the `pubspec.yaml`; that's done in the following commit.

 > Checkpoint: [43a7570](https://github.com/luanpotter/flame-example/commit/43a7570304d954a8cb38b76f863d73bc7d75d081)

 Now we want more sounds!
-The `audioplayers` (mind the s) lib the Flame uses allow you to play multiple sounds at once, as you might already have noticed if you went click frenzy, but now let's use that for our advantage, by playing a miss sound, when the box hits the ground (destroy method of the Crate), and a background music.
+The `audioplayers` (mind the s) lib the Flame uses allow you to play multiple sounds at once, as you might already have noticed if you went click frenzy, but now let's use that to our advantage, by playing a miss sound, when the box hits the ground (destroy method of the Crate), and a background music.

-In order to play the background music on loop, use the loop method, that works just like play:
+In order to play the background music on a loop, use the loop method, that works just like before:

 ```dart
     Flame.audio.loop('music.ogg');
 ```

-In this commit we also fix the destroy condition for the Crates, that we missed in the previous commit (because there was no way to know, now there is sound).
+In this commit, we also fix the destroy condition for the Crates, that we missed in the previous commit (because there was no way to know, now there is sound).

 > Checkpoint: [f575150](https://github.com/luanpotter/flame-example/commit/f575150a2fbcad7ea6b19bff08c6d289ed8d5404)

+## Rendering Text

-Now that we have all the audio we want (background, music, sound effects, MP3, OGG, loop, simultaneosly), let's get into text rendering.
-We need to see that score, afterall.
+Now that we have all the audio we want (background, music, sound effects, MP3, OGG, loop, simultaneously), let's get into text rendering.
+We need to see that score, after all.
 The way this is done 'by hand' is to create a Paragraph object and use the drawParagraph of the Canvas.
 It takes a lot of configuration and it's a rather confusing API, but can be accomplished like so:

 ```dart
     String text = points.toString(); // text to render